 - Check that driver analysis is appropriate (see Chapter 1).

 - Transform the predictors so that they are either numeric or binary (see Chapter 2 of ebook and Variable Sets article for how to confirm and modify).

 - Recode, reorder, and merge categories so that they are ordered from lowest to highest (see

 - Often driver analysis is performed using data for multiple brands at the same time.
 Traditionally, this is addressed by creating a new data file that stacks the data from each brand on top of each other (see What is Data Stacking?).
 If you want to do this or have other repeated measures data, choose the Stack data option (see Chapter 4).

-- Choose the appropriate Regression type (see Chapter 5).
+- Choose the appropriate Regression type (see Chapter 5), also here: How to Select the Regression Type for Driver Analysis.

 - If you have numeric data, choose Output as Shapley Regression (see Chapter 6 - Use